DLO Investors Have Opportunity to Lead DLocal Limited Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DLocal Limited ("DLocal" or the "Company") (NASDAQ: DLO).
+10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DLocal Limited ("DLocal" or the "Company") (NASDAQ: DLO).

 Class Period: May 2, 2022 – May 25, 2023